 A Strategic Plan for Interprovincial Crossings and Sustainable Transportation for Canada’s Capital Region

-Finding solutions for how people and goods can travel more efficiently and sustainably across the Ottawa River is critical to the long-term well-being of Canada’s Capital Region — environmentally, socially and economically.
+Finding solutions for how people and goods can travel safely, more efficiently and sustainably across the Ottawa River is critical to the long-term well-being of Canada’s Capital Region — environmentally, socially and economically.

 The plan is the overarching strategy in the series of NCC and Public Services and Procurement Canada (PSPC) initiatives that are working toward the continued safety and function of the interprovincial crossings in Canada’s Capital Region.
 Learn more about all the studies taking place.